pivotal/docs-tap/tap-gui/plugins/app-live-view-steeltoe.hbs.md

 Use the search feature to search by logger name.
 Click **Reset All** to reset all the loggers to the default state.

-> **Note** The UI allows the user to change the log levels and see the live changes on the application.
+> **Note** The UI allows you to change the log levels and see the live changes on the application.
 > These changes are temporary and go away if the underlying pod is restarted.

 ![Screenshot of the Log Levels page.
 The log level WARN is selected for every logger except Default.](images/log-levels-steeltoe.png)